koinosclub/miner/README.md

 ```
 ## RPM based distributions

-There is an all in one solution for RPM based distributions, that supply all the dependencies and the miner, as well as a sonfiguration file and systemd service.
+There're packages available for RPM based distributions, that supply all the dependencies and the miner, as well as a configuration file and systemd service.

 ## Fedora (tested on 32 and 33)